taers232c/GAMADV-XTD3/README.md

 C:\GAMADV-XTD3>
 ```
-# Installation - Upgrading from a prior version of GAMADV-XTD3
+# Installation - Upgrading from a prior version of GAMADV-XTD3 or GAMADV-XTD or GAMADV-X
 Read GamUpdate.txt

 Download latest version, install over existing installation or in a parallel directory.